osmlab/applepaintstyles/README.md

 ### Local Copy Installation
 Use this method for manual updates

-1. Copy a zipped version of this repo by clicking 'Clone or download' -> 'Download ZIP'.
+1. Copy a zipped version of this repo by clicking 'Clone or download' -> and right-clicking 'Download ZIP' and selecting 'Copy Link'.

 2. Open JOSM preferences and navigate to Map Paint Styles (third icon down, second over):
   - "+" under Active styles.